Skip to content

 ELIGIBILITY REQUIREMENTS:

-• Cumulative GPA of 3.0 or higher for undergraduates and 3.3 for graduate students
+• Cumulative GPA of 3.3 or higher

-• US Citizen or Permanent Resident currently residing in the U.S.
+• U.S. citizen or Permanent Resident currently residing in the U.S.

 Black/African American males strongly encouraged to apply